cykod/Quintus-website/public/guide/sprites.md

  This example creates a simple Ball sprite that moves linearly left to right across the board.
 It flies up with an initial negative velocity but eventually falls back down to earth because of a positive vertical acceleration.

-To run the example, the ball.png sprite is loaded and then a scustom game loop that calls frame and render on the single ball sprite is run.
+To run the example, the ball.png sprite is loaded and then a custom game loop that calls frame and render on the single ball sprite is run.

 ## Chapter Summary